 The cost of insuring GE Capital's debt hit a record high on fears over the unit and new data released showed the percentage of GE shares held short reached an all-time high on Feb 20.

 GE shares climbed back from their lows after the U.S. conglomerate spoke out to investors, saying it had acted aggressively to adapt to the current recession and had no plans to raise additional equity.

 GE shares were down about 65 cents or 9 percent at $6.36 on Wednesday afternoon on the New York Stock Exchange, after touching a low of $5.87.

 People are playing the $2.50 options on this thing pretty heavily, said Peter Sorrentino, senior vice president and portfolio manager at Huntington Asset Advisors in Cincinnati, which holds GE shares, referring to bets that the U.S. conglomerate's stock could fall to that level.

 This looks like the same kind of bear rush that the financials got last summer.
 There's blood in the water and they're going to keep pounding away on this name.

-Given GE's large retail shareholder base, some people who held the stock for its yield may now be selling, said Wayne Titche, co-manager of AHA diversified equity fund and chief investment officer of AMBS Investment, whose GE holdings total 380,000 shares.
+Given GE's large retail shareholder base, some people holding the stock for its yield may now be selling, said Wayne Titche, co-manager of AHA diversified equity fund and chief investment officer of AMBS Investment, with holdings of 380,000 shares.

 Meanwhile, foreign investors appear to be selling GE's debt in anticipation of the company losing its AAA-rating.